edaches/Wordpress-event-plugin/README.md

 - Go to **Elementor > Tools > Regenerate CSS & Data**, then refresh.

 ## **Final Notes**
-The Wisor Events Plugin is designed to be **lightweight, customizable, and user-friendly**.
-We will continue adding features such as **infinite scroll, category filters, and additional layout styles**.
+The Wisor Events Plugin is designed to be **lightweight, customizable, secured, and user-friendly**.
+I'll will continue adding features such as **infinite scroll, category filters, and additional layout styles**.

-🚀 **Thank you for using Wisor Events Plugin!** If you have feedback, reach out via **GitHub Issues** or **WordPress Support Forums**.
+🚀 **Thank you for using my Wisor Events Plugin!** If you have feedback, reach out to me via **GitHub Issues** or **WordPress Support Forums**.
 Happy event managing! 🎉